The Last Kiss (2006 film)

 The Last Kiss is a 2006 American romantic comedy-drama film which is based on 2001 Italian film of the same name, directed by Gabriele Muccino.
 The plot revolves around a young couple and their friends struggling with adulthood and issues of relationships and commitment.
 The film stars Zach Braff, Jacinda Barrett, Casey Affleck and Rachel Bilson.
 The screenplay was written by Paul Haggis, and directed by Tony Goldwyn.

 Much of The Last Kiss was filmed in and around Madison, Wisconsin.
 As with Garden State, Braff was involved with the film's soundtrack.
 The first teaser trailer was released on Braff's official website in mid-June 2006.
-Despite being praised for the cast performances, the movie received negative reviews, panning its undeveloped plot, writing, and characters.
+The film premiered at the Deauville Film Festival and the Toronto International Film Festival on September 10, 2006, and was released by DreamWorks Pictures (through Paramount Pictures) on September 15, 2006.
+The film received mixed reviews, and grossed $16 million against a $20 million budget.